Game concepts (General Help)

 - autoloads - Information about items that stay with you when you quit.

 - unique - Information about special, powerful items in Arda.

 - namechange, racechange - Details of special one-time changes you

 can make to your character.

-- mud alignment - A system of global messages roughly representing
+- mud alignment, regions - A system of global messages roughly

-what NPCs get killed more in the MUD: the good ones or the evil ones.
+representing what NPCs get killed more in the MUD: the good ones or

 - serving - Details of the serving system, allowing members of the Free